ht0324/ht0324.github.io/_posts/2025-03-30-Link-Archive-Mar-2025.md

 **[Agency > Intelligence - Andrej Karpathy](https://x.com/karpathy/status/1894099637218545984)**

 *   Karpathy notes that agency is more valuable than intelligence.
 It's an insightful but hard-to-grasp concept.
 Having high intelligence and high agency overlap somewhat, but they're distinct.
 Current language models excel at intelligence but not at agency.
 Agency matters because you have to actively act on your environment.
 I think this represents a different kind of intelligence that we need to cultivate in language models.
-Once LLMs master agency, it will be a whole new world.
+Once LLMs master agency, it will be a major shift.
 Even in society, people with high agency are compensated more than those with just high intelligence.

 **[Clarifying and predicting AGI — LessWrong](https://www.lesswrong.com/posts/BoA3agdkAzL6HQtQP/clarifying-and-predicting-agi)**